prajjwal000/monkey_interpreter/README.md

 2. Not becoming a copycat codebase!
 For this I shall make the language as monkey as I can

 Features of language-
-# C-like syntax
+.
+C-like syntax
-# Variables, expressions, functions, arrays, strings, hashes and one esoteric monkey feature.
+.
+Variables, expressions, functions, arrays, strings, hashes and one esoteric monkey feature.

+Idea list-
+1. Support for uni-code and emoji